Fwxzxh/MyResume/cv.typ

   Company:"Visteon Corporation",
   Title: "Software Engineer",
   Date:"Ago.
 2022 - Present",
-  Keywords:"HMI Developer & Internal Tools Architect",
+  Keywords:"HMI Developer",
   Experiences: (
-    "Key role in the development of v363, v710, v769 & p758 ford programs HMI.",
+    "Key role in the development of V363, V710, V769 & P758 Ford programs HMI.",
-    "Led code reviews and static analysis to uphold quality standards.", "Proactively reviewed and analyzed requirements to deliver solid solutions.", "Participated in CES concepts, representing the company's solutions.", "Led the upgrade of existing legacy frameworks to enhance efficiency and alleviate workflow pain points.", "Led the creation of new tools and frameworks to enhance developer productivity.", "Skills in Unix, IPC, CAN, Networking, reverse engineering data analysis and data engineering for internal projects.", )
+    "Led code reviews and static analysis to uphold quality standards.", "Proactively reviewed and analyzed requirements to deliver solid solutions.", "Participated in CES concepts, representing the company's solutions.", "Led the upgrade of existing legacy frameworks to enhance efficiency and alleviate workflow pain points.", "Led the creation of new tools and frameworks to enhance developer productivity.", "Skills in Unix, IPC, CAN, Networking, reverse engineering, data analysis & data engineering dedicated to enhancing efficiency and innovation in internal projects.", )
 )